 If you’re planning to apply for immigration into Canada using your business, you’ll also need an immigration lawyer before you make your purchase.
 Your immigration lawyer will be able to investigate and determine if the business can suit your immigration needs.

 How We Can Help with Buying a Business in Canada

 Our team will research and identify the best business to suit your business and immigration needs.
-We’ll review the business’s paperwork and make sure the business is legitimate and profitable, all while ensuring that it will support your immigration needs.
+We’ll review the business’s paperwork and make sure it is legitimate and profitable, ensuring that it will support your immigration needs.
 Finally, we’ll follow through with the purchase transaction for you.

 To start the process today, reach out to our team if you are a foreign entrepreneur or foreign investor buying a business in Canada.